 I sifted through hundreds of ideas for DIY Christmas gifts in order to bring you this fantastic assortment.
 Here are some of the criteria I used in selecting these particular projects:

-Your list is made up of a diverse group of people so your gift list shouldn't be any different.
-I wanted to bring you a selection of DIY gifts across a variety of categories.
+Your list is made up of a diverse group of people so your gift list shouldn’t be any different.
+I wanted to bring you a selection of DIY Christmas gifts across a variety of categories.
 The projects below are grouped into the following categories:

-- Edible DIY gifts
+- Edible DIY Christmas gifts

-- Home decor DIY gifts
+- Home decor DIY Christmas gifts

-- Self care DIY gifts
+- Self care DIY Christmas gifts

-- Practical DIY gifts
+- Practical DIY Christmas gifts

-- DIY gifts for (and by) kids
+- DIY Christmas gifts for (and by) kids

-- DIY gift wrapping options
+- DIY Christmas gift wrapping options

 Let’s face it, you really don’t have much time to spare, especially at Christmas.
 I totally get that.
 Even as a homeschooling mom with a pretty flexible schedule, I often end up purchasing things I could easily have made myself for lack of time.
 And I’ve learned through the years as we participate in the craft fair that many things that sound simple and easy often end up being anything but.

-I wanted to bring you DIY gifts that would be a joy to make, not a frustration.
+I wanted to bring you DIY Christmas gifts that would be a joy to make, not a frustration.
 As I read through the tutorials, I asked myself, could I reasonably expect to make this in less than an hour (excluding drying/setting time)?
-Again, if the answer was no, I didn't include it.
+Again, if the answer was no, I didn’t include it.